tom-seddon/beeblink/docs/tech.md

 The protocol maps fairly cleanly to HTTP, aside from the latency.

-All requests are in the form of an HTTP `POST` to the `/request` endpoint.

 HTTP being stateless, the header must include a `beeblink-sender-id` value, an arbitrary string that identifies the client making the request.
 (This should be different for every Beeb connecting.)

-The request body must be `application/binary`, a sequence of bytes: the 1-byte message type (bit 7 ignored), and the N-byte payload.

 To handle BREAK, forcibly close the open TCP connection, if there is one.

+The HTTP API has 2 versions (so far...), accessible via different endpoints.
+Both are equally valid, and individual requests can use either endpoint without needing to be consistent.

 (The HTTP protocol is currently used only by [b2](https://github.com/tom-seddon/b2/), my BBC Micro emulator.)

-New endpoint name(s) will be added when this mechanism needs extending or improving.
+### HTTP v1

+Requests are in the form of an HTTP `POST` to the `/request` endpoint.

+The request body must be `application/binary`, a sequence of bytes: the 1-byte message type (bit 7 ignored), and the N-byte payload.

+The response is `application/binary` in the same format.
+Speculative responses are not sent.

+Fire-and-forget requests produce a dummy response that the client should disregard.

+### HTTP v2

+Requests are in the form of an HTTP `POST` to the `/request/v2` endpoint.

+The request body must be `application/binary`, a sequence of bytes:
+1-byte message type (bit 7 ignored), 4-byte little-endian payload
+size, then the N-byte payload.

+The response is `application/binary` in the same format.
+Any speculative responses are included after the main response (parse the response data to find them).

+Fire-and-forget requests produce a dummy response that the client should disregard.

 ## Serial